A target is a container of tasks that cooperate to reach a desired state during the build process.

 Unlike targets they don't contain any tasks, their main purpose is to collect targets that contribute to the desired state in their depends list.

-Targets can add themselves to an extension-points's depends list via their extensionOf attribute.
-The targets that add themselves will be added after the targets of the explicit depends-attribute of the extension-point, if multiple targets add themselves, their relative order is not defined.
+Targets can add themselves to an extension-point's depends list via their extensionOf attribute.
+The targets that add themselves will be added after the targets of the explicit depends attribute of the extension-point, if multiple targets add themselves, their relative order is not defined.

 For example your imported build file may need to compile code, it might look like:

 <target name="create-directory-layout"> ... </target> <extension-point name="ready-to-compile" depends="create-directory-layout"/> <target name="compile" depends="ready-to-compile"> ... </target>

 And you need to generate some source before compilation, then in your main build file you may use something like